greywidget/eleventy-base-blog/bread/index.md

   order: 4
 ---

-Dutch oven bread is far easier to make than you might image.
-Really, the only impediment you might encounter is that you need an oven dish with a lid that can withstand temperatures of 220°C.
+Dutch oven bread is far easier to make than you might imagine.
+There is no kneading required!
+The only impediment you might encounter is that you need an oven dish with a lid that can withstand temperatures of 220°C.

 With a tiny amount of planning and very little effort - you can make a lovely loaf like this: